-Taking on student loans can impact your future in many ways, and one of those ways is through your debt-to-income ratio.
-This ratio is an important factor that lenders consider when determining whether to extend you credit.
+Taking on student loans can impact your future in many ways, and one of those ways is through your debt-to-income ratio, or DTI.
+This ratio compares your monthly debts to your monthly income as a percentage, and DTI is an important factor that lenders consider when determining whether to extend you credit.

 What is the debt-to-income ratio?

-Your debt-to-income ratio, called DTI for short, is a quick snapshot that shows how much of your monthly income goes toward debt.
+Your debt-to-income ratio is a quick snapshot that shows how much of your monthly income goes toward debt.
 If you’re wondering how to calculate a debt-to-income ratio, it’s relatively easy: simply add up all of your monthly debt payments and divide the total by your gross (pre-tax) monthly income.

 For example, let’s say your annual salary is $45,000 — or $3,750 per month — and you have the following monthly payments: